Post-Graduate Certificate for Internationally Trained Teachers

 Practicum and School Experience

 Experiencing an Ontario classroom is an important part of preparing to teach in Ontario.
-Candidates will gain school experience through either a 20-day practicum or interactive school experiences.
+Candidates will gain school experience through either a 20-day practicum OR interactive school experiences.
 We will do our best to place each candidate in a practicum but cannot guarantee a practicum placement due to teacher shortages.
-If a candidate is not placed, they will be refunded the practicum fee but will still have the opportunity to gain experience in Ontario schools.

 Employment and Career Preparation

 You’ll take part in workshops designed to help you apply for jobs in Ontario.
-Workshops focus on resume writing, job search, and interview preparation.
-You’ll also have the opportunity to attend a job fair and receive help with your Ontario College of Teachers application.
+They focus on resume writing, job search, and interview preparation.
+You’ll also have an opportunity to attend a job fair and receive help with your Ontario College of Teachers application.

 Experiential Opportunities